toggledbits/VenstarColorTouch-Hubitat/README.md

 With respect to security, there are basically three generations of Venstar ColorTouch thermostats: those that support no security whatsoever (very outdated firmware), those that support HTTP Basic Authentication and HTTPS (not the latest firmware, but improved), and those that support HTTP Digest Authentication and HTTPS (not perfect, but better than Basic).
 Users concerned with vulnerability of their IoT devices will want to upgrade their thermostats to the latest firmware and use HTTP Digest Authentication.

+At the thermostat:

 1. In the thermostat's Wi-Fi menu, set the API Protocol to HTTPS; some versions of firmware will require you to (temporarily) disable the local API to change these settings.
 1. Set the HTTP Authentication username and password.
+1. Re-enable the local API if you had to turn it off to modify the above settings.
 1. Power-cycle the thermostat or restart it using the Installer menu.

+In the Hubitat UI:

-1. Open the device in the Hubitat UI.
+1. Open the thermostat device.
 1. Set the *Local API Protocol* to `https` and provide the username and password you configured at the thermostat in the device configuration fields *Auth User* and *Auth Password*
-1. When you click the *Save Preferences* button, the driver will restart and requery the thermostat, so you should observe the `lastUpdate` field change (or if you miss the change, it should be seconds from the current time).
+1. Click the *Save Preferences* button.
+The driver will restart and requery the thermostat, so you should observe the `lastUpdate` field (in *Current States* for the device) change (or if you miss the actual change, the time shown should be seconds from the current time).
 You can also check the logs for any errors from the driver.
 Always try rebooting the thermostat if you have problems after modifying its authentication configuration.
 And of course, make sure to double-check your username and password configuration at both the thermostat and driver; they must agree in every respect.

 > NOTE: Although the thermostat refers to these in its UI as "Basic Auth", they could use either Basic or Digest authentication as determined by the thermostat's firmware.
 The driver will use whichever the thermostat supports/offers.